Concepts & Workflow

 Amber parm7/rst7 topology

-The MM calculation requires Amber topology files:
+The internal MM calculation requires Amber topology files:

 • parm7 (parameter/topology file): Contains atom types, charges, bonding connectivity, and force field parameters.

 • rst7 (restart/coordinate file): Contains atomic coordinates.
+(Not directly specified by users; mlmm reads coordinates from the input PDB.)

 These are generated by the mm-parm subcommand using AmberTools (tleap, antechamber, parmchk2).
 The command automatically: